Linguistic imperialism: Spanish and Portuguese

 Portuguese and Spanish colonization made these languages prevalent in South America and in parts of Africa and Asia (the Philippines, Macau, and for a short time Formosa).

 In Spain, Spanish spread and was imposed over other languages, becoming the only official language of the state from the 18th to the 20th century.
 It was labelled "the companion of the Empire" by Antonio de Nebrija (1492) in the introduction to his Gramática de la lengua castellana.

 Russian

-Russian linguistic imperialism can be seen in Belarus both in the former dispute over the name of the country (Belarus vs Belorussia) and in the common spelling of the name of their president.
-The English transcription of his name is the Russian form, Alexander Lukashenko, instead of the Belarusian form, Alyaksandr Lukashenka.
+Russian linguistic imperialism can be seen in Belarus, both in the former dispute over the name of the country (Belarus or Belorussia) and in the common spelling of the name of the country's president, Alexander Lukashenko (the Russian form is used as the basis for the English transcription of his name, instead of the Belarusian form, Alyaksandr Lukashenka).

 Hindi

-In post-independence India, there were attempts to make Hindi as the sole official language which was vehemently opposed by various provinces, particularly by the state of Tamil Nadu (see also Hindi imposition).
+In post-independence India, there were attempts to make Hindi as the sole official language which was vehemently opposed by various provinces, particularly by the state of Tamil Nadu.

 Other regions

 Anatolia had similar linguistic diversity when it was ruled by small native states.
 Under the Persian and Hellenistic empires, the tongue of the conqueror served as the lingua franca.
 The indigenous Anatolian languages disappeared.

-In the Far East, Africa and the Americas, regional languages have been or are being coercively replaced or slighted—Tibetan and regional Chinese varieties by Mandarin Chinese, Ainu and Ryukyuan by Japanese, Quechua and Mesoamerican languages by Spanish, Malayo-Polynesian languages by Malay (incl.
-Indonesian), Philippine languages by Filipino and so on.
-Arabization has eliminated many indigenous Berber languages in North Africa and restricted Coptic to use as a liturgical language by Coptic Christian Orthodox and Coptic Catholic Churches.
+Regional languages in Asia and the Americas have been or are being coercively replaced or slighted – namely Tibetan, Uyghur and regional Chinese varieties by Mandarin Chinese, Ainu and Ryukyuan by Japanese, Quechuan and Mesoamerican languages by Spanish, Philippine languages by Filipino, and regional Malayo-Polynesian languages by Malay (including Indonesian).

+Arabization has eliminated many indigenous Berber languages in North Africa and supplanted Coptic as the spoken language in Egypt, restricting its use to the Coptic Christian Orthodox and Coptic Catholic Churches as a liturgical language.